New Mexico Disabled Veteran Benefits

 - VA disability compensation is federally tax-free, and New Mexico starts from your federal adjusted gross income — so it does not appear as New Mexico taxable income.

-- Military retirement pay exclusion: New Mexico phased in an exclusion for uniformed-services retirement pay and Survivor Benefit Plan (SBP) payments — $10,000 (2022), $20,000 (2023), and up to $30,000 per year for tax years 2024 through 2026.
+- Military retirement pay exclusion: New Mexico phased in an exclusion for uniformed-services retirement pay and Survivor Benefit Plan (SBP) payments — $10,000 (2022), $20,000 (2023), and $30,000 per year starting tax year 2024.
+Corrected 2026-08-15: this exclusion is not scheduled to expire after 2026 — a 2024 law (Ch.
+67, Laws of 2024, from HB252) removed the earlier 2024-2026 sunset and extended eligibility to surviving spouses, effective for tax years beginning on/after January 1, 2025.
 This is for uniformed-services retirees and their surviving spouses generally, not disabled-veteran-specific.
-Confirm the current-year cap directly with NM Taxation & Revenue before you rely on it, since it is a set dollar figure that can change.
+Confirm the current-year cap directly with NM Taxation & Revenue before you rely on it, since it is a set dollar figure that could still change by future legislation.

 - Social Security income is exempt from New Mexico income tax for most filers (a general state policy, not veteran-specific).